Delay on broadcast erasure channels under random linear combinations: Delay under random linear combinations

 again with boundary condition $\Ebb[Y_{n:n}^{(\mathbf{0})}] = 0$. \end{corollary}

-In fact it is straightforward to see that for $\cbf = c_j \ebf_j$ (the $n$-vector of all zeros with value $c_j$ in position $j$), in the state-independent case we have the boundary condition $\Ebb[Y_{n:n}^{(c_j \ebf_j)}] = c_j/q_j$.
-That is, when there is only one receiver left to receive, the expected duration is the expectation of a negative binomial RV, which of course is $c_j$ succcesses required times $1/q_j$ times slots on average per success.
+It is straightforward to see that for $\cbf = c_j \ebf_j$ (the $n$-vector of all zeros with value $c_j$ in position $j$), in the state-independent case we have the boundary condition $\Ebb[Y_{n:n}^{(c_j \ebf_j)}] = c_j/q_j$.
+That is, when there is only one receiver left to receive, the expected duration is the expectation of a negative binomial RV, which of course is $c_j$ successes required times $1/q_j$ time slots on average per success.

-\begin{remark} A parallel recurrence holds for the RV $Y_{1:n} = Y_{1:n}^{(\cbf^0)}$ where $Y_{1:n} ^{(\cbf^{0})}= \min(Y_1^{(c_{1}^{0})},\ldots,Y_n^{(c_{n}^{0})})$ is the random time until the {\em first} receiver, say $j$, receives its target number of successes $c_j^0$ (as opposed to counting until all receivers reach their targets).
+\begin{remark} A parallel recurrence holds for the RV $Y_{1:n} = Y_{1:n}^{(\cbf^0)}$ where $Y_{1:n} ^{(\cbf^{0})} \equiv \min(Y_1^{(c_{1}^{0})},\ldots,Y_n^{(c_{n}^{0})})$ is the random time until the {\em first} receiver, say $j$, receives its target number of successes $c_j^0$ (as opposed to counting until all receivers reach their targets).
 For the state-dependent case the RV $Y_{1:n} = Y_{1:n}^{(\cbf^0)}$ defined above admits the recurrence

 with boundary condition $Y_{1:n}^{(\cbf)} = 0$ for any $\cbf$ containing one or more zeros.
 For the state-independent case the RV $Y_{1:n} = Y_{1:n}^{(\cbf^0)}$ defined above admits the recurrence

 again with boundary condition $Y_{1:n}^{(\cbf)} = 0$ for any $\cbf$ containing one or more zeros. \end{remark}